Introduction

 Thank you for your interest in contributing to Cargo!
 This guide provides an overview of how to contribute to Cargo, how to dive into the code, and how the testing infrastructure works.

-There are many ways to contribute, such as helping other users, filing issues, improving the documentation, fixing bugs, and working on small and large features.
+There are many ways to contribute, such as helping other users, filing issues, improving the documentation, triaging issues, fixing bugs, and working on small and large features.

 If you have a general question about Cargo or its internals, feel free to ask on Zulip.